steveblue/angular2-rollup/README.md

 - Install the cli and global dependencies

-`$ npm install -g angular-rollup webdriver-manager codelyzer rimraf`
+`$ npm install -g angular-rollup codelyzer rimraf`

 - Scaffold a new project and install dependencies